Yes No Share to Facebook

 The Law

-As per the Construction Act, R.S.O.
+The Construction Act, R.S.O.
 1990, c.
-30, which prior to July 1 2018 was known as the Construction Lien Act, the owner of a project involving improvements to property, thus being any type of property including residential, commercial, industrial, agricultural, among other types, is statutorily required to holdback ten (10%) percent until the time within which a lien may be preserved expires.
+30, formerly known as the Construction Lien Act, statutorily requires the owner of a construction project or renovation project involving improvements to property, whether residential, commercial, industrial, agricultural, or other type, to holdback ten (10%) percent from payments due until the expiry of the time in which a lien may be preserved.
 Furthermore, where a project owner fails to properly holdback payment as statutorily required, the project owner may be held liable for payment to any and all subcontractors, subtrades, suppliers, among others, who were unpaid by the contractor or subcontractors along the chain of supply.
 Specifically, the Construction Act states:

 Holdbacks